AshwinJd/Clustering/tf_idf_Vectorization.md

 In a movie based dataset the record of each movie can be considered as a  document and the dimensions of the vector becomes the tf-idf scores for the terms that occur in a document.

-As a reference to how this concept can be used check out: [](http://blog.christianperone.com/2011/09/machine-learning-text-feature-extraction-tf-idf-part-i/)
+As a reference to how this concept can be used check out: [this link](http://blog.christianperone.com/2011/09/machine-learning-text-feature-extraction-tf-idf-part-i/)

 #### Python implementation: